roshea6/cpe551-Final-Project/README.md

 ## Background
 There were existing datasets out there for hands holding up different numbers of digits but I couldn't seem to get good results using existing datasets so I decided to generate my own.
 I created 2000 images for each number of fingers being held up to train my neural network on.
 I uploaded my dataset to kaggle here (https://www.kaggle.com/roshea6/finger-digits-05) so others could use it.
 My dataset already has the images segmented to fully isolate the hand in the image to make it more beginner friendly.
 The dataset was used to train a convolutional neural network using Keras with a Tensorflow back end to create a 6 class classifier network.
 The classifier network is used to classify how many fingers are held up in a video stream through a laptop camera using OpenCV.

+## Important!
+Please run all scripts from the source directory.
+The code uses relative paths to load models and if you run the script from outside the src directory it will break.

 ## Repository Structure
 <ul>
 	<li>src